Skip to content

 Notes

-• How to Store: Once cooled to room temperature, cover and keep in the refrigerator for up to 5 days.
+How to Store: Once it’s cooled to room temperature, cover it and keep it in the refrigerator for up to 5 days.
 It will freeze well covered for up to 2 months.
 Thaw for 1 day in the refrigerator before reheating.

-• For both the blackberries and biscuit dough, you’ll know when it is mixed enough when there is no visible sign of dry cornstarch or flour.
+For the blackberries and biscuit dough, you’ll know when it is mixed enough when there is no visible sign of dry cornstarch or flour.

 Nutrition